 As an alternative to the plug-in method of the last subsection, we investigate a highly efficient bootstrap scheme that does not rely on knowledge of $\sigma^2$.
 Our general framework so far treats $X$ as fixed, and for our bootstrap strategy to respect this assumption, we cannot use, say, the pairs bootstrap, and must perform sampling with respect to $Y$ only.
 The residual bootstrap is ruled out since we do not assume that the mean $\theta$ follows a linear model in $X$.
 This leaves us to consider simple bootstrap sampling of the components of $Y$.
-This is somewhat nonstandard, as the components of $Y$ in \eqref{eq:model} are not i.i.d., but it provides a provable mechanism for conservative asymptotic inference, and it is what makes our approach so computationally efficient.
+This is somewhat nonstandard, as the components of $Y$ in \eqref{eq:model} are not i.i.d., but it provides a mechanism for provably conservative asymptotic inference, and it is what makes our approach so computationally efficient.

-Given $Y=(Y_1,\ldots Y_n)$ drawn from the model in \eqref{eq:model}, let $Y^*=(Y_1^*,\ldots Y_n^*)$ denote a bootstrap sample of $Y$.
+Given $Y=(Y_1,\ldots,Y_n)$ drawn from the model in \eqref{eq:model}, let $Y^*=(Y_1^*,\ldots,Y_n^*)$ denote a bootstrap sample of $Y$.
 We will denote by $\P_*$ the conditional distribution of $Y^*$ on $Y$, and $\E_*$ the associated expectation operator.
 That is, $\P_*(Y^* \in A)$ is shorthand for $\P(Y^* \in A|Y)$, and similarly for $\E_*$.
-Using the notation of the last subsection (notation for \smash{$\mu,\hat{v},\hat{a},\hat{b}$}), and assuming without a loss of generality that \smash{$\|\hat{v}\|_2=1$}, let us motivate our bootstrap proposal by expressing the TG statistic as
+Using the notation of the last subsection (notation for \smash{$\hat{a}_M,\hat{b}_M$}), and assuming without a loss of generality that \smash{$\|v\|_2=1$}, let us motivate our bootstrap proposal by expressing the TG statistic as

-where the probability on the right-hand side is taken with $Y$ (and hence \smash{$\hat{v},\hat{a},\hat{b}$}) treated as fixed, and with \smash{$Z_{\mu,\sigma^2}$} denoting a \smash{$N(\mu,\sigma^2)$} random variable.
-The main idea is now to approximate the truncated normal distribution underlying the TG statistic with an appropriate one from bootstrap samples, as in
+where the probability on the right-hand side is taken with $Y$ (and thus \smash{$\hat{a}_M,\hat{b}_M$}) treated as fixed, and with \smash{$Z_{\mu,\sigma^2}$} denoting a \smash{$N(\mu,\sigma^2)$} random variable.
+The main idea is now to approximate the truncated normal distribution underlying the TG statistic with an appropriate one from bootstrap samples,